Symmetric Reduction of Infinite Polynomials

 INPUT:

-• p – an element of the underlying infinite polynomial ring.
+• p – an element of the underlying infinite polynomial ring

-• report – (object, default None) If not None, print information on the progress of the computation.
+• report – object (default: None); if not None, print information on the progress of the computation

-Reduction of p with respect to self.
+OUTPUT: reduction of p with respect to self

 Note